vkernel/NSX-Security-Framework/README.md

 ### Custom Services

 The framework supports comprehensive custom service definitions for all NSX service types including TCP, UDP, ICMPv4, ICMPv6, IP protocol, IGMP, and ALG services.
-Custom services are defined in the inventory.yaml file and referenced in the authorized-flows.yaml file:
+Custom services use **numeric values** for protocol numbers and ICMP types, providing direct compatibility with the NSX Terraform provider.

 ```yaml
 # In inventory.yaml